-Ice cream trucks, baseball games, barbecues… everyone’s got their own sweet summer favorites.
+Ice cream trucks, baseball games, barbecues, summer love … everyone’s got their own sweet memories from sunnier months.
 Luckily, the StoryCorps Archive is full of stories about lazy summer afternoons and reflections on seasons past, so we rounded up some of our favorites… (turns out our participants really, really love baseball).
 Listen to some of these incredible tales, get inspired, and go make some new memories this summer!

 Do you want to have a conversation like these with someone you love?
 Just download the StoryCorps App to record your conversation and upload it directly to the Archive, housed at the Library of Congress.
 Or, if an in-person interview isn’t possible, use StoryCorps Connect to conduct it remotely.